- Multiple ski and snowboard resortsjust a short drive from the U of U campus.

 - Year-round outdoor activities, including rock climbing, hiking, boating, fishing, biking, and camping.

-Southern Utah hosts spectacular scenery with world-famous national parks, including Zion National Park, Bryce Canyon, Arches National Park, Canyonlands National Park, and Capitol Reef National Park.
-Utah has more national parks than any other state, but Southern Utah is also a desert whose scenery can be found in many Western movies.
-These great parks are less than a day's drive from Salt Lake City, the perfect place for a vacation.
+- Five world-famous national parks, including Zion National Park, Bryce Canyon, Arches National Park, Canyonlands National Park, and Capitol Reef National Park.
+Utah has more national parks than any other state in the country!

 Salt Lake City

 How big is Salt Lake City?

 About 200,000 people live in Salt Lake City proper.
 In the surrounding towns, which merge together into the Salt Lake Valley, there are over one million people.
 Compared to Salt Lake City, the rest of Utah is not as densely populated.

 Salt Lake City has four distinct seasons, ranging from hot and dry summers to cold and snowy winters.
 You should be prepared for all types of weather and take advantage of the many enjoyable outdoor activities during each season.
 Utah has a desert climate and is very dry.
 If you are used to humid weather, this may be difficult for you to adjust to.
 Salt Lake City also sits at an altitude of 4300 feet, so drinking lots of water is an excellent way to combat altitude sickness as well as the dry air.
 You can also try using a humidifier in your bedroom or home to help your body feel less dry.

 What is Salt Lake City culture like?